 Blanche Walker Burpee Center, another allegedly haunted building, serves as the college’s welcome center as well as the bookstore and the offices for administrative services.
-Some students and storytellers maintain that the basement formerly held a radio station that was the scene of a man’s suicide.
+Some students and storytellers maintain that a man committed suicide in the basement radio station.

 No one is quite clear about who this man was, whether a student or employee, but individuals who find themselves in the building after hours report hearing doors slamming shut, footsteps, and a man’s disembodied voice in the basement.